pwwang/biopipen/docs/processes.md

 !!! hint "pCNVkit2Theta"

     - **description**
-        Conver the results to THetA2 input and run THetA2.
+        Convert the results to THetA2 interval input.

     - **input**
         - `cnsfile:file`: The cns file
         - `cnnfile:file`: The reference cnn file or the cnr file for paired Normal sample.
 Could be empty.
-        - `snvfile:file`: The VCF file of somatic mutations call from paired samples.
-Could be empty.

     - **output**
-        - `outdir:dir`: The output directory
+        - `outfile:file`: The interval file for THetA2

     - **args**
         - `nthread` : Number threads to use.
 Default: `1`
         - `cnvkit`  : The executable of cnvkit.
 Default: `cnvkit.py`
-        - `theta`   : The executable of THetA2.
-Default: `RunTHetA.py`
-        - `ckparams`: Other params for `cnvkit.py export theta`
+        - `params`  : Other params for `cnvkit.py export theta`
-        - `ttparams`: Other params for `RunTHetA.py`.
-Default: `Box(BAF=True, FORCE=True, n=2)`
 ## common

 !!! hint "pSort"